Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

 ## 6. Overlook: Impact and Plans for the Long Term
 #### 6.1 Expansion Timeline

- With our product planning to exit in 5years，we planned the business timeline since 2026:
+ With our product planning to exit in 5years, we planned the business timeline since 2026:
 | Phase                                               | Timeline     | Key Activities                                               |
 | :-------------------------------------------------- | :----------- | :----------------------------------------------------------- |
 | **Phase 1: Proof &amp; Pilot**                          | 0-12 months  | Regulatory groundwork; pilot studies with 2-3 CROs in YRD; gather data; refine kit + software UI; generate case studies/publications; set up IP filings. |